confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 Streams and tables help you model collections of events that accrete over time.
 Both are represented as a series of rows and columns with a schema, much like a relational database table.
 Rows represent individual events.
 Columns represent the attributes of those events.

+TODO: how rows work w/ kafka: independently serialized.
+Exercise control over which data goes where.
+Key/value are two primary namespaces where data goes.
+Controls parititoning

 Each column has a data type.
 The data type limits the span of permissible values that it can take on.
 For example, if a column is declared as type `INT`, it cannot take on the value of string `'foo'`.

+TODO: columns by default are populated from the value portion of the record.
+In general, columns are meant to feel like a flat set of values over the record. ksqlDB simplifies this by flattening it, but still allows you to exercise control over which data goes where to integrate with connectors and control partitioning.

 There is no theoretical limit on the number of columns in a stream or table.
 In practice, the limit is determined by the maximum message size that Kafka can store and the resources dedicated to ksqlDB.